MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-home-preview.md

 ---
 title: WinDbg Preview - Scripting
-description: This section describes how to use scripting in the WinDbg preview debugger. ms.author: windowsdriverdev ms.date: 07/28/2017 ms.topic: article
+description: This section describes how to use the home menu in the WinDbg preview debugger. ms.author: windowsdriverdev ms.date: 07/28/2017 ms.topic: article